franciscozorrilla/metaGEM/README.md

 ## ⚙️ Installation

-Assuming you have mamba installed, you can start using `metaGEM` on your cluster with just one line of code 😉
+You can start using `metaGEM` on your cluster with just one line of code with mamba 😉

 ```
 mamba create -n metagem -c bioconda metagem